NoMore201/xonotic-scoreboard/README.md

 ## !!
 Important notes !!

 The xonotic server may give problems (`server denied rcon access to`) if the scoreboard is running on a different host (even if the ports are correctly forwarded and the rcon protocol is correctly set up).
-It is **recommended** to run the scoreboard on the same host as the xonotic server, and the access the html page from any host.
+It is **recommended** to run the scoreboard on the same host as the xonotic server, and then access the web server from any host.
 The Flask web server is listening on port 5000.

 ```
 Usage: scoreboard.py [options]